Jump to Recipe

 There is no need to buy a can of cranberry sauce this year–unless you really love it, and I know some people do.
 Opt for a chutney instead!

-Why I love this cranberry apple chutney recipe:
+Why You will Love This cranberry apple chutney recipe:

 • It so simple!
+Minimal ingredients and so easy to make.
+Can easily be made in advance as well.
 It’s really a matter of bringing everything together in a pot to boil and then allowing it to simmer until thick.

 • The balsamic vinegar adds a fun twist on a classic.
 Typically chutney is made with apple cider vinegar.
 Using the balsamic instead of that a different richness to the chutney.

 • It’s the perfect holiday meal compliment.
 Whether you love them or not, cranberries are pretty much part of all holiday feasts.
-Try something that is more than just the can and people may actually eat it, right?!
+Try something that is more than just the can or a traditional cranberry sauce and people may actually eat it, right?!

 • You can use it beyond just turkey!
-This cranberry apple chutney is also great on these Brie Crostini, over baked brie, on top of baked chicken and so much more!
+This cranberry apple chutney is also great on these Brie Crostini, over baked brie, on top of baked chicken, on a charcuterie board and so much more!

 Ingredients: